Constructing Genetic Risk Scores: Robust Bayesian Approach through Projected Summary Statistics and Flexible Shrinkage: Numerical Studies

-We first compare PRS-Bridge with LDpred2 (\cite{vilhjalmsson2015modeling,ldpred2}) and PRS-CS (\cite{ge2019polygenic}) on the same synthetic large-scale datasets in \cite{Zhang2023new} that emulates a wide range of genetic architectures of traits.
-Specifically, the genotype data of 120,000 individuals were simulated based on the 1000G reference data that contains 498 unrelated individuals of European ancestry (\cite{siva20081000}) using HAPGEN2 (version 2.1.2) (\cite{su2011hapgen2}).
-Trait values for the individuals were simulated under a linear regression model with effect sizes for SNPs assumed to follow a spike-and-slab model.
-The proportion of non-null SNPs and the relationship between effect sizes and allele frequencies were controlled to generate the alternative genetic architecture of the traits.
-We randomly selected $N_{\text{GWAS}}=100,000$ to the GWAS training data and used the remaining 20,000 individuals were used for parameter tuning ($N_{\text{tun}}=10,000$) and reporting the PRS model performance ($N_{\text{val}}=10,000$).
-Details of the method implementation are summarized in Online Appendix D.
+We first compare performances of LDpred2, PRS-CS, and PRS-Bridge on the synthetic large-scale datasets of \cite{Zhang2023new}; these are ``plasmode'' datasets \citep{gadbury2008plasmode}, mimicking essential features of real data such LD structures and SNP proportions to allow for realistic evaluation.
+The genotype data of 120,000 individuals are simulated, using HAPGEN2 version 2.1.2 \citep{su2011hapgen2}, to mimic the 1000G reference data containing 498 unrelated individuals of European ancestry \citep{siva20081000}.
+Trait values for the individuals are simulated from a linear model with SNP effect sizes generated from a spike-and-slab distribution.
+This effect size distribution coincides with the assumption of LDpred2, tilting the simulation study in its favor.

-We observe that PRS-CS tends to perform worse than PRS-Bridge and LDpred2 in all simulated scenarios (Figure \ref{fig:simulation}).
-Since the effect sizes were simulated based on the spike-and-slab prior used in LDpred2, the superior performance of LDpred2 is expected.
-However, PRS-Bridge is quite robust and has a comparable prediction power as LDpred2 in all scenarios.
-As the true proportion of causal SNPs becomes smaller, the tuned $\alpha$ value becomes smaller as well, which is consistent with the interpretation of $\alpha$ in the Bridge prior.